April Ryan: Career

 White House Correspondent and Washington Bureau Chief for The Grio, Ryan is a graduate of Morgan State University with a B.S. in broadcast journalism, and was awarded an honorary doctorate from her alma mater in 2017.
 Ryan also holds honorary doctorates from Claflin University and Goucher College.
 She began her media career as a jazz disc jockey before turning to reporting.

 Prior to working for the White House press corps, she worked for various radio stations in the northeast and southeastern portions of the United States, including Morgan State University radio station WEAA-FM and WXYV-FM in Baltimore, Maryland, where she served as news director.

-Ryan has been a member of the White House press corps for 25 years reporting for the radio company American Urban Radio Networks from January 1997 through November 2020.
-She is a member of the National Press Club, and is one of only three African Americans to have served on the board of the White House Correspondent's Association.
+Ryan has been a member of the White House press corps for 27 years reporting for the radio company American Urban Radio Networks from January 1997 through November 2020.
+She is a member of the National Press Club, and is one of only three African Americans to have served on the board of the White House Correspondents' Association.

 As a White House correspondent, Ryan has covered five presidential administrations.
 Ryan has conducted one-on-one interviews with Barack Obama and Michelle Obama, George W. Bush, Laura Bush, Hillary Clinton, Al Gore, Thabo Mbeki, and John Kerry, among others.